injectedfusion/hedera-gcs-setup/README.md

 * A [Google Cloud](https://cloud.google.com/) billing account [linked](https://cloud.google.com/billing/docs/how-to/manage-billing-account) to a [Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 > Note: In order to operate a Hedera Node, you must configure a billing account, because the object storage bucket you will need to pull streams from is configured for  [requester pays](https://cloud.google.com/storage/docs/requester-pays).
-Meaning that that mirror node operators will assume and accept the operational costs of reading and retrieving data records from the Hedera Network of your choice, either MainNet or TestNet.
+Meaning that mirror node operators will assume and accept the operational costs of reading and retrieving data records from the Hedera Network of your choice, either MainNet or TestNet.

 * [gsutil](https://cloud.google.com/storage/docs/gsutil)